Meghan Markle Spills All On Royal Wedding In Upcoming Queen Elizabeth Documentary

 “The Queen is a unique figure on the world stage, with a huge depth of experience having met more global leaders than any previous British monarch and serving longer than all of them.”

-Executive producer of the film Nicolas Kent added, “The Queen is the most well-travelled monarch in history and it’s been fascinating to see how she has passed on her experience to the younger generations of the royal family.
-With the Duke and Duchess of Sussex about to embark on their first Commonwealth Tour to Australia, New Zealand and the Pacific exactly sixty-five years after the Queen’s first Commonwealth Tour, this series could not be more timely.”
+Executive producer of the film Nicolas Kent added, “The Queen is the most well-traveled monarch in history and it’s been fascinating to see how she has passed on her experience to the younger generations of the royal family.
+With the Duke and Duchess of Sussex about to embark on their first Commonwealth Tour to Australia, New Zealand, and the Pacific exactly sixty-five years after the Queen’s first Commonwealth Tour, this series could not be more timely.”

-Prince Harry and the Duchess are set to embark on their first official tour of the Commonwealth countries of Australia, Fiji, the Kingdom of Tonga, and New Zealand.
+Prince Harry and the duchess are set to embark on their first official tour of the Commonwealth countries of Australia, Fiji, the Kingdom of Tonga, and New Zealand.
 The visit will be an important step for Markle as she is set to take over some key roles in the Commonwealth.
-Markle will be focusing her work on empowerment of women and gender equality and LGBTQ rights within the Commonwealth, reported People.
+Markle will be focusing her work on the empowerment of women and gender equality and LGBTQ rights within the Commonwealth, reported People.